Personal profile

 Research areas

-Biodiverse reconfigurations of sustainable consumption practice; ecocentric approaches to sustainability, climate and nature; ethnic and postcolonial tensions in the marketplace
+More-than-human/multispecies and biodiverse reconfigurations of sustainable consumption practice; ecocentric approaches to sustainability, climate and nature; ethnic and postcolonial tensions in the marketplace.

 Past and current projects

-• Who Owns Nature: sustainable consumption and relations to other-than-human beings in private gardens.
+• Who Owns Nature: sustainable consumption and relations to more-than-human beings in private gardens.
 Please visit: https://www.sdu.dk/da/om_sdu/institutter_centre/i_marketing/forskning/forskningsprojekter/whoownsnature

 • Logistic perspectives on sustainable consumption